 The ‘Rakuyo Maru’ Party which was hit by American submarines on 12 September 1944 and sunk with only a few of 707 POWs surviving, had earlier departed Thailand at end of March, 1944 and travelled the same route to Saigon intending to sail to Japan.
 They were also redirected to Singapore because of the blockade and finally departed on 3 September 1944.

-During the four-month sojourn in French-Indo China the POWs were put to work either at the go-downs, wharves or on general laboring.
+During the four-month sojourn in French-Indo China the POWs were put to work either at the go-downs, wharves or on general labouring.

 In Singapore the POWs were moved into River Valley Road Transit Camp to wait available shipping to Japan.
-Between 22 August until they boarded ‘Awa Maru’ on 15 December 1944, the men were busy loading and unloading ships at Keppel Harbour.
+Until they boarded ‘Awa Maru’ on 15 December 1944, the men were busy loading and unloading ships at Keppel Harbour.
 Some including Jack Maude, worked some time on the dry dock opposite Jeep Island.

 Fortunately ‘Awa Maru’ arrived unscathed at Moji on 15th January 1945.
 There were 17 men from 2/4th on this ship.
 At Moji the party was divided into several smaller groups with the majority of the 2/4th men sent to Fukuoka sub-Camp No. 17 Omuta except for 3 men sent to Fukuoka sub-Camp No. 24 Sendyu.